Rheumatoid Arthritis Gloves – Recovery with Infrared Emitting Fibers

 30% of Americans are affected by Rheumatoid Arthritis

 The word Arthritis means “inflammation of the joint”.
 Rheumatoid Arthritis occurs when a person suffers from Arthritis (joint inflammation) along with some form of a rheumatic disease (disease that affects the soft tissues).
 Rheumatoid Arthritis can occur at any age and is one of the most destructive joint diseases.
-There are many options that provide Rheumatoid Arthritis pain relief, including medicines, surgery’s, exercises and infrared therapy.
+There are many options that provide Rheumatoid Arthritis pain relief, including natural supplements, medicines, surgery’s, exercises and infrared therapy.

 Rheumatoid Arthritis Gloves